Foreign interventions by the United States: Post-Cold War

-In 1990 and 1991, the U.S. intervened in Kuwait after a series of failed diplomatic negotiations, and led a coalition to repel invading Iraqi forces led by Iraqi dictator Saddam Hussein, in what became known as the Gulf War.
-On February 26, 1991, the coalition succeeded in driving out the Iraqi forces.
-The U.S., UK, and France responded to popular Shia and Kurdish demands for no-fly zones, and intervened and created no-fly zones in Iraq's south and north to protect the Shia and Kurdish populations from Saddam's regime.
+In 1990 and 1991, the U.S. intervened in Kuwait after a series of failed diplomatic negotiations, and led a coalition to repel invading Iraqi forces led by dictator Saddam Hussein, in what became known as the Gulf War.
+In February 1991, the coalition succeeded in driving out the Iraqi forces.
+The U.S., UK, and France responded to popular Shia and Kurdish demands for no-fly zones, and intervened by enforcing them in Iraq's south and north to protect the Shia and Kurdish populations from Saddam's regime.
 The no-fly zones cut off Saddam from the country's Kurdish north, effectively granting autonomy to the Kurds, and would stay active for 12 years until the 2003 invasion of Iraq.

 In the 1990s, the U.S. intervened in Somalia as part of UNOSOM I and UNOSOM II, a United Nations humanitarian relief operation that resulted in saving hundreds of thousands of lives.
-During the 1993 Battle of Mogadishu, two U.S. helicopters were shot down by rocket-propelled grenade attacks to their tail rotors, trapping soldiers behind enemy lines.
+During the Battle of Mogadishu (1993), two U.S. helicopters were shot down by rocket-propelled grenade attacks to their tail rotors, trapping soldiers behind enemy lines.
 This resulted in a brief but bitter street firefight; 18 Americans and more than 300 Somalis were killed.

 Under President Bill Clinton, the U.S. participated in Operation Uphold Democracy, a UN mission to reinstate the elected president of Haiti, Jean-Bertrand Aristide, after a military coup.
-In 1995, Clinton ordered U.S. and NATO aircraft to attack Bosnian Serb targets to halt attacks on UN safe zones and to pressure them into a peace accord.
+In 1995, the U.S. and NATO militarily intervened in Bosnia and Herzegovina against the Army of Republika Srpska as part Operation Deliberate Force, an air campaign aimed at halting attacks on UN safe zones and civilians.
 Clinton deployed U.S. peacekeepers to Bosnia in late 1995, to uphold the subsequent Dayton Agreement.

 The CIA was involved in the failed 1996 coup attempt against Saddam Hussein.

 In response to the 1998 al-Qaeda bombings of U.S. embassies in East Africa that killed a dozen Americans and hundreds of Africans, President Clinton ordered Operation Infinite Reach on August 20, 1998, in which the U.S. Navy launched cruise missiles at al-Qaeda training camps in Afghanistan and a pharmaceutical factory in Sudan believed to be producing chemical weapons for the terror group.
 It was the first publicly acknowledged preemptive strike against a violent non-state actor conducted by the U.S. military.

-Also, to stop the ethnic cleansing and genocide of Albanians by nationalist Serbians in the former Federal Republic of Yugoslavia's province of Kosovo, Clinton authorized the use of U.S. Armed Forces in a NATO bombing campaign against Yugoslavia in 1999, named Operation Allied Force.
+During the Kosovo War, the Police of Serbia and the Yugoslav army carried out an ethnic cleansing of Albanians in the former Federal Republic of Yugoslavia.
+Several attempts were made by the UN and NATO to end the war, including the Rambouillet Agreement, but Yugoslavia refused to sign.
+As a result of the continued cleansing, NATO launched a bombing campaign against the country in 1999 with U.S. involvement, nicknamed Operation Allied Force.